trailofbits/necessist/README.md

 ## Usage

 ```
-necessist 0.1.0-beta.1

-USAGE:
-    necessist [OPTIONS] [TEST_FILES]...
+Usage: necessist [OPTIONS] [TEST_FILES]...

-ARGS:
-    <TEST_FILES>...
+Arguments:
+  [TEST_FILES]...
 Test files to mutilate (optional)

-OPTIONS:
+Options:
       --allow <WARNING>        Silence <WARNING>; `--allow all` silences all warnings
-        --default-config           Create a default necessist.toml file in the project's root
+      --default-config         Create a default necessist.toml file in the project's root directory (experimental)
-                                   directory (experimental)
-        --deny <WARNING>           Treat <WARNING> as an error; `--deny all` treats all warnings as
+      --deny <WARNING>         Treat <WARNING> as an error; `--deny all` treats all warnings as errors
-                                   errors
       --dump                   Dump sqlite database contents to the console
-        --framework <FRAMEWORK>    Assume testing framework is <FRAMEWORK> [possible values: auto,
+      --framework <FRAMEWORK>  Assume testing framework is <FRAMEWORK> [possible values: auto, hardhat-ts, rust]
-                                   hardhat-ts, rust]
-    -h, --help                     Print help information
       --no-dry-run             Do not perform dry runs
       --no-sqlite              Do not output to an sqlite database
       --quiet                  Do not output to the console
       --reset                  Discard sqlite database contents
       --resume                 Resume from the sqlite database
       --root <ROOT>            Root directory of the project under test
-        --timeout <TIMEOUT>        Maximum number of seconds to run any test; 60 is the default, 0
-                                   means no timeout
+      --timeout <TIMEOUT>      Maximum number of seconds to run any test; 60 is the default, 0 means no timeout
+      --verbose                Show test outcomes besides `passed`
+  -h, --help                   Print help information
   -V, --version                Print version information
-        --verbose                  Show test outcomes besides `passed`
 ```

 By default, Necessist outputs to both the console and to an sqlite database.
 For the latter, a tool like [sqlitebrowser](https://sqlitebrowser.org/) can be used to filter/sort the results.